klawik-j/sudoku-ocr/README.md

 * `solved_board` - solved board_value.
 In case board_value is invalid, solved_board will be 2D array filled with 0.

 ### Usage without ocr
+In case user just wants to solve sudoku, without need to ocr it first or ocr is incorrect.
 It is possible to set `board_value` as 2D array directly and than call solve() e.g.
 ```python
 board = Board()